noorahmedfarid/reactSPAs/README.md

 # React: Single Page Applications

-This is the repository for my course React Single Page Applications.
+This is the repository for React Single Page Applications.
+A firebase account might be required.

 1. Make sure you have these installed